Joint Venture Registration in India

 2. One partner will transfer a stake in the existing LLP to the JV partner.

-Joint Venture Registration in the form of Contractual Agreement
+Joint Venture Registration in India in the form of Contractual Agreement

 When JV is in a contractual agreement, the parties collaborate with independent parties and not shareholders or partners.
 Here, the contract or agreement is the binding factor and provides for all types of responsibilities, duties, rights, and obligations expected of both the parties and third parties.